rahulnshah/cs113/README.md

 # cs113
-This repository contains solutions to leetcode problems I have attempted, a Pizza 🍕 receipt management system 📜 made using the ArrayList Data Structure, and a School Registrar application 🏫.
+This repository contains a Pizza 🍕 receipt management system 📜 made using the ArrayList Data Structure, a School Registrar application 🏫, and solutions to leetcode problems I have attempted.
 (portfolio project)